ZeitOnline/test_visual_regression/README.md

 casperjs test ../tests/sso/sso_test.js
 ```

-If you run a particular test for the first you'll be notified by a console output that you've just created a new baseline of screenshots.
+If you run a particular test for the first time you'll be notified by a console output that you've just created a new baseline of screenshots.

 Now run the tests a second time in whatever checked out state of your application you want to verify against the previously established baseline.
 A new set of screenshots with the suffix `.diff` is put into the specified output directory and compared against the baseline of screenshots (if none is found, a new one will be created).